-- Before the rudder can be installed on the vertical stabilizer, its leading edge must be formed.
-The object here is to achieve a smoothly curved surface that fits neatly between the skin overhang of the stabilizer.
-Simply pulling the overhanging skins together results in an angle or crease where they cross the edge of the spar (See Rolled Leading Edges", Section 5.9) - Rivet the leading edge together.
-Blind rivets are used here.
-They are simple to set with a hand pop-riveting tool, but they are difficult to drill out.
-Make sure that the heads of the rivets are firmly against the rudder skin before squeezing.
-See the Rudder Leading Edge Detail on DWG 7.
+Before the rudder can be installed on the vertical stabilizer, its leading edge must be formed.
+The object here is a smoothly curved surface that fits neatly between the skin overhang of the stabilizer.
+Simply pulling the overhanging skins together results in an angle or crease where they cross the edge of the spar, so the curve is started by rolling the edge of the rudder skin.
+You will need a piece of 3/4 or 1" steel water pipe, a broomstick, or something of similar diameter, about four inches longer than the skin.